 My name is Bethany, and I’m twenty-one and a senior in college.
 On this blog, I want to encourage young adults to think for themselves and to look at the world through a biblical lens.

-This blog is intended for young Christians who are frustrated and tired of traditional religion and church culture but also don’t want to conform to secular culture, and who want to live radical and biblical lifestyles.
+This blog is intended for young Christians who are frustrated with traditional religion and church culture but also don’t want to conform to secular culture, and who want to live biblical lifestyles.